opendistro-for-elasticsearch/perftop/README.md

 The PerfTop CLI provides pre-configured dashboards for analyzing cluster, node, shard performance, and more.
 Use custom JSON templates to create the dashboards you need to diagnose your cluster performance.

-## Documentation

-For more information, see the [documentation](https://opendistro.github.io/for-elasticsearch-docs).

 ## Preset Dashboards

 * All sorts are in decreasing order.